jersson/demo-microservices-netcore/README.md

 ```

 **How to test the code** </br>
-You can also use the terminal :)
+You can also use the terminal :smile:

 ```
 $ curl https://localhost:5001/books